piql/unbox/doc/DETAILED.md

-# How to decode data from piqlFilm - detailed explanation
+# Data Decoding Description - How to decode data from piqlFilm - detailed explanation

 This explanation will focus mainly on usage of the unboxing library in order to decode a full piqlFilm.
 In the future it may also cover building the library and